johnwcowan/r7rs-spec/spec/r7rs.md

 situations described in this report, programmers can signal their own errors and handle signaled errors.

-The phrase "an error that satisfies *predicate* is signaled" means that an error is signaled as above.
-Furthermore, if the object that is signaled is passed to the specified predicate (such as file-error? or read-error?), the predicate returns \#t.
+The phrase “an error that satisfies *predicate* is signaled” means that an error is signaled as above.
+Furthermore, if the object that is signaled is passed to the specified predicate (such as file-error? or read-error?), the predicate returns #t.

 If such wording does not appear in the discussion of an error, then implementations are not required to detect or report the error, though they are encouraged to do so.
-Such a situation is sometimes, but not always, referred to with the phrase "an error."
+Such a situation is sometimes, but not always, referred to with the phrase “an error.”
 In such a situation, an implementation may or may not signal an error; if it does signal an error, the object that is signaled may or may not satisfy the predicates error-object?, file-error?, or read-error?.
 Alternatively,